ickarakurt/cemkarakurt/src/content/note/react-hook-testing.md

    npm install @testing-library/react-hooks
    ```

+   **Note:** This library provides utilities to test custom React hooks effectively.

 2. Import `renderHook` and `act` in your test file:

    ```javascript
    import { renderHook, act } from "@testing-library/react-hooks";
    ```

+   **Tip:** `act` is essential for ensuring that all updates related to state and effects are processed correctly.

 ## Basic Usage